h-serizawa/vertica-extension-functions/README.md

-# Vertica Extension Functions
+# OpenText Analytics Database (Vertica) Extension Functions

 ![GitHub](https://img.shields.io/github/license/h-serizawa/vertica-extension-functions)

-This repository contains the User-Defined Extension (UDx) codes to extend the processing capabilities of the Vertica Analytics Platform.
+This repository contains the User-Defined Extension (UDx) codes to extend the processing capabilities of OpenText Analytics Database / Vertica Analytics Platform.

-You need the Vertica SDK to compile these codes and you need the Vertica Analytics Platform to run them.
+You need the Vertica SDK to compile these codes and you need the OpenText Analytics Database to run them.

 All codes are provided under the license found in LICENSE file.